AlexeyMK/alexeymk.com/_posts/2013-02-24-2012--lessons-learned.md

 From now on, if (and when) I start a new venture, it'll be with folks I've worked with before successfully, or at least after a non-trivial trial period.

-#### 4. What's the plan for 2013?
-I'll be doing freelance and consulting for at least the next six months.
-Feel free to [reach out](mailto:alexey-at-alexeymk.com) if you've got an interesting project where [my skills](/about/) can be of use.
+#### 4. What now?
+[Update: April 2013]

+I'm currently doing freelance work for [Baydin](http://baydin.com), the creators of the [Boomerang](http://boomeranggmail.com) Gmail plug-in.
+I'm working on [Boomerang Calendar](http://boomerangcalendar.com), trying to make the ping-pong that is meeting scheduling over email a little bit less painful.

+- If you've got feedback or ideas for Boomerang Calendar (or want to try it out), [let me know!](mailto:alexey-at-alexeymk.com).
+- If you're in need of a freelancer and want a full-stack generalist who loves product and has some experience with [hackathons](/tag/hackathons): [that, also, is me](mailto:alexey+muleconsulting@alexeymk.com).